AmelieRolland/weather-app/README.md

 This is a project-test for a school I would really love to integrate.
 This was very challenging since I made it before my JS class, so basically I had to learn a lot of things by myself.

+They asked me to change the api they were using (weathermeteo) and use openmeteo, with some new requests.
+This is the first time I worked with existing code, it was very interesting.

 There is a big JS community on internet so I could find most solutions to my problematics, therefore, I couldn't install node-cron, maybe because of the node version.
 I even tried an other one, 'cron', but it wasn't successfull either.

 Also, since I trained myself, maybe I used some methods, or functions that are not the most optimized; I'm sure I will learn more soon and change it when needed.